coreruleset/cpanel-rule-exclusions-plugin/README.md

-# OWASP ModSecurity Core Rule Set - cPanel Rule Exclusions Plugin
+# OWASP CRS - cPanel Rule Exclusions Plugin

 ## Description

 This plugin contains rule exclusions for [cPanel](https://cpanel.net/), a web hosting control panel.
-These rule exclusions are designed to resolve common false positives and allow for easier integration with the OWASP ModSecurity Core Rule Set (CRS).
+These rule exclusions are designed to resolve common false positives and allow for easier integration with the OWASP CRS (CRS).

 ## Installation